SwiftERM Hyper-personalisation for ecommerce email marketing

 Integrations for extra features

-And more and more companies are using a Frankenstein’s Monster of integrated best of breed programs and apps—an average of 121 cloud apps per marketing department—that communicate via API to manage their marketing.
-This doesn’t discount the need for a good marketing automation software that can manage data inputs from best of breed marketing tools.
+More and more companies are using Frankenstein’s Monster of integrated best-of-breed programs and apps—an average of 121 cloud apps per marketing department—that communicate via API to manage their marketing.
+This doesn’t discount the need for good marketing automation software that can manage data inputs from best-of-breed marketing tools.

 Marketing automation is now common for most marketing teams: 75 per cent of marketing leaders use some form of marketing automation software according to the Social Media Today State of Marketing Automation 2019 Survey (gated).
 This aligns with the overall adoption rates of technology to enhance human work across marketing.